Welcome to the Randolph Surgery

 Location: We are on the corner of Randolph Avenue and Elgin Avenue, across from Maida Vale underground station.
 The entrance gate is on Randolph Avenue.

 View 235A Elgin Ave in a larger map

 New Patient Registration: We welcome patients living within the Practice catchment area.
 To begin the registration process, please bring in proof of address and, where possible, your NHS number.
 However, before you can start accessing services at the Surgery, you may be required to complete your registration process with a New Patient Health Check.
 These appointments are with the Practice Nurse and can be booked via Reception.
 The Reception staff will make it clear, when you speak with them, if you fall into this category.
-In the remainder of cases a New Patient Health Check will not be necessary and your details should be on our system by close of business on the day of registration.
+In the remainder of cases a New Patient Health Check will not be necessary and your details should be on our system within two to three working days.

 For patients new to the UK we need the date of your entry to the UK.
 We will also require to see a passport with a current work visa.
 EU residents on holiday in the UK may be seen as temporary residents if appointments are available.
 For these patients, we need to see a passport as proof of identity.

 Please print out and complete the Patient Profiling Questionnaire and bring it with the rest of your documents when you come to register with us at the Surgery:

 |Thu||7.30am – 6.30pm|

 Routine Appointments: (7-10 days hence) can be booked at any time of the day by simply calling or coming to the Surgery.

 Same-Day Appointments: To arrange a same-day appointment, telephone or come in person to the surgery after 8:00am.

 Emergency Appointments: These are arranged through the Duty Doctor during their triage service and are available Monday to Friday.